SCLW/Circuitry-Based-Sound/readme.md

 ## CMOS Experimenter Board

 The motivation behind this project is to offer a set of PCBs to evaluate logic ICs for sound creation and composition in artistic and educational fields.
-With todays availability of PCB manufacturers and affordable prizes for PCBs, there is no need for DIY, which usually includes handling toxic chemical products for etching and developing as well as manual steps like drilling and cutting, which usually ends in very poor designs.
+With todays availability of PCB manufacturers and affordable prizes for PCBs.
 PCB prototyping and production is now completely based on computer aided electronic design (EDA) while manufacturers offer professional quality at very low costs, even for small board quantities.
 The experimenter boards can serve as sound modules for interactive music in live performance or installative environments as well as for algorithmic compositions.
 By combining several boards with different logic functions, complex switching performance can be achieved, ranging from  modulated frequencies and interesting audio spectra to slow, rhythmic pulses or tone sequences.

 <img src="https://github.com/SCLW/Circuitry-Based-Sound/blob/master/img/CMOS_Synthesizer.jpg">